-We only so many minutes in life.
+We only have so many minutes in life.
 It’s easy to dismiss that, thinking that what’s a few minutes, or an hour or two – or even a day.
 What it is – is an opportunity lost.
 It’s an opportunity lost to become a better person, to enhance your well-being … and most of all help others to do the same.

 Time is the bedrock of scarcity.
 If a person isn’t doing something meaningful in a given moment, they’re wasting opportunity.
 By meaningful, I don’t mean productive, in an economic sense.
 I mean important to the person, to her own well-being.
 It’s not that we should be doing something meaningful with our time, it’s that we should want to.
 We should want to express and receive affection.
 We should want to be part of a group, a community.
 We should want to be accepted.
 We should want to be human.

 Our goal as a society must be to accommodate this need to engage, and not instead create barriers (which often the case).
 We have enough of those right now with the often generationally-driven entropy of community dissolve that is making isolation the norm rather than the exception.
 The higher our level of engagement is individually and collectively, the more well – physically, mentally and socially we will be.

 Salutogenesis, Engagement and Self-Efficacy